MichaelTague/cs50-python/project/README.md

     Term in Years and Months: 4 years, 6 months Monthly Payment Amount:

-Whichever question is left blank will be calculated and the loan is summarized:
+Whichever question is left blank will be calculated and the loan summarized:

               Loan Principal: $12,000.00
               Loan Interest:  9.5%